Winning the War Against Dust During Live-In Renovations in Morningside

 Live-site renovations require strict protocols of utilities.

-• Circuit isolation: Electrical circuits being worked on must be disconnected and clearly labeled to prevent unexpected power restoration.
+Lockout/Tagout: Electrical circuits being worked on must be disconnected and clearly labeled to prevent accidental re-energization.

 Planning for the Unexpected

 A clear path to escape routes must be maintained at all times.
-Fire extinguishers should be placed in accessible locations, and the family should be briefed on the location of utility cutoffs (water, gas, power) before the project begins.
+Fire extinguishers should be staged in accessible locations, and the family should be briefed on the location of emergency shut-offs (water, gas, power) before the project begins.

 Living Through the Chaos: The Role of Temporary Facilities in Morningside

 One of the biggest stressors of a live-site renovation is the loss of essential rooms.
-A thoughtful renovation plan always includes a strategy for temporary facilities to keep your life moving forward.
+A well-planned renovation plan always includes a strategy for temporary facilities to keep your life running smoothly.

 Temporary Kitchens